arcticOS/arcticOS/README.md

 # arcticOS

-A custom operating system written in C for RP2040-based phones.
+A custom "dumbphone" operating system written in C.

 ## Vision